 Throughout the second half of the 20th century, Egypt endured social and religious strife and political instability, fighting several armed conflicts with Israel in 1948, 1956, 1967 and 1973, and occupying the Gaza Strip intermittently until 1967.
 In 1978, Egypt signed the Camp David Accords, officially withdrawing from the Gaza Strip and recognizing Israel.
 The country continues to face challenges, from political unrest, including the recent 2011 revolution and its aftermath, to terrorism and economic underdevelopment.
 Egypt's current government, a semi-presidential republic led by Abdel Fattah el-Sisi, has been described by a number of watchdogs as authoritarian or heading an authoritarian regime, responsible for perpetuating the country's problematic human rights record.

 Islam is the official religion of Egypt and Arabic is its official language.
-With more than 100 million inhabitants, Egypt is the most populous country in North Africa, the Middle East, and the Arab world, the third-most populous in Africa (after Nigeria and Ethiopia), and the 13th most populace in the world.
+Bearing 103.4 million inhabitants, Egypt is the most populous country in North Africa, the Middle East, and the Arab world, the third-most populous in Africa (after Nigeria and Ethiopia), and the 13th most populace in the world.
 The great majority of its people live near the banks of the Nile River, an area of about 15,000 square miles, where the only arable land is found.
 The large regions of the Sahara desert, which constitute most of Egypt's territory, are sparsely inhabited.
 About half of Egypt's residents live in urban areas, with most spread across the densely populated centers of greater Cairo, Alexandria and other major cities in the Nile Delta.

 Egypt is a developing country, ranking 116th on the Human Development Index.
 Politically, how- ever, it is considered to be a regional power in North Africa, the Middle East and the Muslim world, and a middle power worldwide.
 Egypt has a diversified economy, which is the second-largest in Africa, the 33rd-largest economy by nominal GDP, and the 20th-largest globally by PPP.
 Egypt is a founding member of the United Nations, the Non-Aligned Movement, the Arab League